-History Courses (33 Hours)
+History Courses (36 Hours)

-- HIS 211 History of the United States - HIS 212 History of the United States (select survey not used for university core) - HIS 407 American Constitutional Development I - HIS 408 American Constitutional Development II - Twenty-one additional hours in upper-level History courses, excluding HIS 435 Social Studies Methods.
+- HIS 211 History of the United States - HIS 212 History of the United States (select survey not used for university core) - HIS 360 Historical Methods - HIS 407 American Constitutional Development I - HIS 408 American Constitutional Development II - HIS 460 Senior Seminar in History - Eighteen additional hours in upper-level History courses, excluding HIS 435 Social Studies Methods.

-Pre-Legal Emphasis (21 Hours)
+Pre-Legal Emphasis (18 Hours)

-A. Required Courses (12 Hours)
+A. Required Courses (9 Hours)

 - PLE 201 Introduction to Law

 - PLE 325 Legal Research and Bibliography

-- PLE 335 Legal Writing

 - PLE 350 Critical Thinking and the Law